thesephist/sistine/content/index.md

 ### Out of the box RSS feed support

+I built Sistine primarily to replace other static site generators in my blogging.
+That means it needed good support for generating

 ### Extended Markdown support

 Sistine's Markdown engine is borrowed from [Merlot](https://github.com/thesephist/merlot), an online Markdown editor written in Ink.